bevyengine/rfcs/networked_replication.md

 [Link to more in-depth implementation details.](../main/implementation_details.md)

+### What is required?
+- Guaranteed `ComponentId` stability.
+- Make `World` able to reserve an `Entity` ID range and track metadata for it separately.
+  - If merged, [#16](https://github.com/bevyengine/rfcs/pull/16) could probably be used to handle this cleanly.
+- Ideally, `RunCriteria` would support nested loops.
+I'm pretty sure this isn't an actual blocker, but the workaround feels a little hacky.

-### Macros
+### Primitives
 - `#[derive(Replicate)]` for identification and serialization; also adds `[repr(C)]`
 - `#[replicate(precision=?)]` for quantization
 - `#[replicate(range=(?, ?))]` for range compression
 - `#[client]` and `#[server]` for conditional compilation

-### Saving and Restoring Game State

-Requirements
+- `NetworkID` component for GUID
+- `NetworkFixedUpdate` app state
+- Specialized change detection filters
+  - `Predicted<T>`
+  - `Confirmed<T>`
+  - `Cancelled<T>`
+  - `Added<T>` and `Removed<T>` variants for each also

+### Best Practices
+- Networked entities will have the `NetworkID` component at minimum.
+Could be auto-added.
 - Replicable components should only be mutated inside `NetworkFixedUpdate`.
-- Networked entities will have a global `NetworkID` component at minimum.
-- Clients shouldn't try to "network" local entities through the addition of replicable components since those entities do not exist on the server.
+- Clients shouldn't try to "network" local entities by just adding replicable components.
+Those entities do not exist on the server.
+Client-authoritative is a different story.
-- `World` should reserve an `Entity` ID range and track metadata for it separately.
-  - [Sub-worlds](https://github.com/bevyengine/rfcs/pull/16) seem like a potential candidate for this.

-Saving
+### Saving Game State
 - At the end of each fixed update, server iterates `Changed<T>` and `Removed<T>` for all replicable components and duplicates them to an isolated collection of `SparseSet<T>`.
   - You could pass this "read-only" copy to another thread to do the remaining work.
   - Tables would be rebuilt when restoring.

-Preparing Packets
+### Preparing Server Packets
 - Snapshots (full state updates) will use delta compression.
   - Server keeps a ring buffer of patches for the last `N` snapshots.
   - Server computes the latest patch by xor'ing the copy and the latest changes (before applying them) and pushes it into the ring buffer.
 The servers also updates the earlier patches by xor'ing them with the latest patch.
 (The xor'ing is basically a pre-compression step that produces long zero chains with high probability.)